vuetable/docs/api/vuetable/properties.md

 - works in _API mode_ only
 - **type:** `Function`
 - **default:** `null`
-- **usage::**
+- **usage:**

   Allow specifying external HTTP request function to fetch the data via AJAX.

   If `null`, Vuetable will fallback to using `axios` internally.

   If specified, Vuetable will call the given function passing `apiUrl` and already constructed `httpOptions` to the function.